linslin/phploc-xmlToHtmlReport/README.md

 </project>
 ```

-3. A HTML-Report "index.html" will be created in build/reports/phploc/
+2. A HTML-Report "index.html" will be created in build/reports/phploc/

+## Tested with

+- TeamCity CI 8.XX, Phing 2.6.1 & PHPUnit 1.3.2, Atlassian Bamboo 5

 ## License
 PHPLOC-xmlToHtmlReport is released under GNU (GPL-3.0) license.